 Edinburgh embodies Scotland’s storied history, flinty spirit and whisky bonhomie.
-As a fan of architecture, I adore the city’s grey Gothic buildings and time-darkened stones.
+As a fan of architecture, I adore the city’s gray Gothic buildings and time-darkened stones.
 I also love that it’s compact enough to be walkable, but dense enough that you can happily stay several days here.

-You can spend the morning rambling through the medieval tangle of Old Town’s streets, eat lunch in the shadow of the castle at a Grassmarket cafe, hike up Arthur’s Seat in the afternoon, rub elbows with the regulars of a local pub in the evening, and finish off your night with a dram of single malt in a well-stocked tasting room.
+You can spend the morning rambling through the medieval tangle of Old Town’s streets, eat lunch in the shadow of the castle at a Grassmarket café, hike up Arthur’s Seat in the afternoon, rub elbows with the regulars of a local pub in the evening, and finish off your night with a dram of single malt in a well-stocked tasting room.

 What to see and do on your first visit to Edinburgh: my recommendations

 Perched high on a volcanic plug, Edinburgh Castle dominates the city both visually and historically.
-Smoke, wind, and weather have stained the stone walls an imposing dark grey and they seem to grow straight up from the sheer sides of Castle Rock.
+Smoke, wind, and weather have stained the stone walls an imposing dark gray and they seem to grow straight up from the sheer sides of Castle Rock.